Details on How to Take the ASVAB

 Prerequisites for Taking ASVAB

-Taking the first step of a career in the armed services can mean that you have to take ASVAB test.
-In order to take ASVAB, there are certain prerequisites that you should be aware of.
+The first step towards a career in the Armed Forces is to appear for the ASVAB.
+In order to take this test, there are certain prerequisites that you should be aware of.
 These include the eligibility criteria, the registration process, and information about the dates and centers of the test.

 The Eligibility Criteria: